straiforos/stackblitz-phone-book/src/app/directives/Readme.md

 # Directives
-- Extenstion of existing components, which is useful when ahereing to the open closed princple of SOLID.
+- Extension of existing components, which is useful when adhering to the open closed principle of SOLID.
 - Allowing for separation of concerns allowing components to remain simpler.